rurban/libu8ident/README.md

 Recommended is Level 4, the **Moderately Restrictive level**.
 It is always easier to widen restrictions than narrow them.

+We also provide a special profile, called **`U8ID_PROFILE_4_C11`**, defined by `-DU8ID_PROFILE_C11`.
+This is an extended Moderate Profile (4), plus allowing Greek with Latin.
+The C11 allowed a certain range of codepoints, but did not define combinations of mixed scripts.
+Thus an insecure Minimally Restrictive profile 5. `U8ID_PROFILE_4_C11` is a secure extension over C11, disallowing most confusables.

 configure options
 -----------------